 It’s not shallow to turn down someone you’re not physically attracted to.
 Physical attraction isn’t only about looks.
 According to Insider, smell, hormones, diet and voice all factor in reasons as to why people feel biologically drawn to one another.
 When writing about human sexual attraction to accents, I found studies linking our perception of cultural associations to how pleasing we find a person’s voice.
 For instance, some believe the French sound sexy, and France portrays beauty and passion.
-According to Relationship Rules, psychology suggests physical attraction might be more crucial than intelligence and humour.
-One reason: sex and affection decline without physical attraction.
-Relationships with sexual desire help to keep passion and excitement between a couple.

 Being physically attracted to someone is similar to having good chemistry.
 Without either, doesn’t a partnership resemble a friendship?
 When you’re seeking a woman or man to commit to, it’s not so much about how their looks compare to Ryan Gosling or Idris Elba… it’s whether you find their image appealing enough to feel a sexual connection.

 What to do if you stop feeling physically attracted

-If you’re in a relationship and sexual longing has diminished, Health.com advises to consider if you’ve lost desire just for your partner, or for people in general.
+If you’re in a relationship and sexual longing has diminished, Health.com advises to consider if you’ve lost desire for your partner alone, or for people in general.
 If you’ve lost all sexual interest, you may want to speak to a doctor or sex therapist.
 While if it’s the latter, the website recommends communicating and explaining to your partner how better to turn you on.

 If you’ve stopped feeling physically attracted to your partner, consider the following questions:

 - Has your partner changed in the past few months?